mtov/engsoftmoderna/en/chapter2.md

 pulled into the next step by a team member.
 This is why Kanban is commonly referred to as a *pull* system.

-Let's look at the structure of a Kanban Board using an example.
+We will look at the structure of a Kanban Board using an example.

 ![](figs/cap2/kanban1-en.png){width=90%}